Iazel/PHPTest/README.md

 Because the specs doesn't say anything about multiple image per product, I decided to go with a one to one relationship, embedding it directly into product.

-The spec wasn't clear enough for me regarding the search feature in product list, hence I've speculated you want to search for a prefix on each tag (`"tag%"`) instead of a more generic `"%tag%"`; this will also speed up the search avoiding a full-text scanning (given an index on `tags.name`)
+The spec wasn't clear enough for me regarding the search feature in product list, hence I've speculated you want to search for a prefix on each tag (`"tag%"`) instead of a more generic `"%tag%"`; this will also speed up the search avoiding a full-text scanning (given the index on `tags.name`).
+I've also decided to use an `OR` relation for each tag searched, however change it to an `AND` is *dead simple*.

 # Installation
 The project is based on Symfony3, you can install it in the usual way...